rathax/FontDownloader/README.md

 ## Here’s what you can do on [Fontdownloader](https://www.fontdownloader.org/)

-- Customize Like a Pro: Pick only the font subsets and variants you actually need.
+- Customize: Pick only the font subsets and variants you actually need.
-- Speed is Key: I’ve built this using Vue and Tailwind for a snappy experience.
+- Speed is Key: I’ve built this using Vue, Vuetify and Tailwind for a snappy experience in material design.
 - Boost Your Site’s Health: Self-host those fonts!
-It’s a game-changer for your Google PageSpeed and Lighthouse scores.
-Plus, say goodbye to unnecessary external requests.
+It’s a game-changer for your Google PageSpeed and Lighthouse scores by avoiding unnecessary external requests.
-- Privacy-Focused: In a world where tracking is everywhere, hosting your fonts means one less way for big companies to monitor your users reduces the surface of potential GDPR legal issues.
+- Privacy-Focused: In a world where tracking is everywhere, hosting your fonts means one less way for big companies to monitor your users and reduces the surface of potential GDPR violations.

 ## Roadmap